 National Convening on Community-Based Practice

-Over two days, we will explore how artists work with communities to build meaningful partnerships and respond to urgent social and civic realities.
 Through dialogue and exchange, the convening will surface shared values, examine tensions, and illuminate new possibilities for the field.
+Participants will share strategies, stories, and tools for building meaningful relationships between artists and communities.

 Participants and featured speakers will include innovative artists and thought-leaders such as Liz Lerman, Stephanie V. McKee-Anderson, Allison Orr, Marty Pottenger, Mark Valdez, and Jawole Willa Jo Zollar, alongside policymakers and educators from The University of Texas at Austin and more.

-Forklift is joined by partners including: Wesleyan University’s College of the Environment, the Department of Theatre and Dance at The University of Texas at Austin, Austin Community College’s Dance & Drama Departments, and Planet Texas 2050.
+Forklift is joined by partners including: The Bailey College of the Environment at Wesleyan University, Frontera Arts, the Department of Theatre and Dance at The University of Texas at Austin, Austin Community College Dance Department and Drama Department, and Planet Texas 2050.

 This is a FREE event, but advanced registration is required.